 Tin Ceiling Tile Magnetic Chalkboards

-The tiles arrived in large flat boxes, packed beautifully so they wouldn’t bend or crease.
+A week or so later, the tiles arrived in large flat boxes, packed beautifully so they would not bend or crease.
 My next step was to pick up some black chalkboard paint, chalk, painters tape, and fun magnets.
 Warning: be sure to take your time masking the tiles.
 I am a bit impatient and ended up spending more time meticulously removing paint from the tiles than I spent initially taping.
 I could have avoided this annoying step if I was just more careful in my prep.